andremion/RetroBeat/README.md

 ## TODO

-- Cache the selected playlist
-- Navigate directly to the selected playlist from the launcher
+- Cache the selected playlist and navigate directly to the selected playlist from the launcher
 - Add integration tests
-- Add better transition from the playlist to the player screen

 ## References